EVHA Guides to Good Practice

 Cleaning & Risk Management of Grease Extract Systems

-An appropriately maintained and monitored grease extract system provides the following benefits:
+An appropriately cleaned, maintained and monitored kitchen extract system provides the

-Reduces the risk of grease extract system fire
+- Reduces the risk of grease extract system fires.

-Reduces the risk of the spread of fires through kitchen ventilation ducts
+- Reduces the risk of the spread of fires throughout kitchen exhaust systems.

 Cleaning & Hygienic Management of Ventilation Systems

 Ducted heating ventilation and air conditioning systems (HVAC) provide the ‘lungs’ of many modern buildings, carrying air to every occupant of the building.

 Increasingly, Mechanical Ventilation with Heat Recovery (MVHR) systems use ductwork to recycle the heat in residential indoor air.

 No filter is absolute and inevitably dirt accumulates within the ventilation ducts, which are usually ‘out of sight and out of mind’.
 A dirty system cannot supply clean air and a fouled system provides mechanical, and ultimately fire, risks